 It is based on the same concept as the wireless system; however, it utilizes an invisible wire located below the ground to maintain the signal throughout the small zone.

-Benefits of bury wire for a dog fence?
+What benefits of burying wire for a dog fence?

 There are some advantages to this wireless dog fence compared to wired fencing for dogs.